conmaol/maglocunus/d/data_model.md

 # Data models

-A `data model` is a set of generic statements describing some aspect of the world.
+A `data model` is a set of generic statements describing some (small and finite) aspect of the world.

-For example, here is a simple informal data model describing some aspects of the academic world:
+For example, here is a simple informal data model describing some features of the academic world:
 > Every person has a name and is either a student or a teacher.
 >
 > Every student has a date of birth.